CompuTec/computec-docs/docs/appengine/developers-guide/sapui5-plugins/computec-app-engine-plugin-template-for-typescipt.md

 ![Template List](./media/computec-app-engine-plugin-template-for-typescipt/template-list.webp)

-Once the package is installed you can check the list again using the following command:
+Once the package is installed, you can check the list again using the following command:

     ```bash
 dotnet new --list AE